 2 drops ylang ylang

-- Directions: Shake before using, spray on pillows and allow to dry before resting your head.
+- Directions: Shake before using, spritz on pillows and allow to dry before resting your head.
 Recipe sent in by Deidre (thank you).

 Herbal Sleep Pouches